Han Lue: Characterization

-Han is known for consuming snack products.
+Han is known for frequently snacking.
 As pointed out by Gisele in Fast Five, this is part of his constant need to occupy his hands, as he is a former smoker.
 According to director Justin Lin, this is an Easter egg reference to the character's previous appearance in Better Luck Tomorrow.

 Following the death of Gisele in Fast & Furious 6, Han leaves the United States to live in Tokyo, setting up his appearance in The Fast and the Furious: Tokyo Drift.
 Han was initially the only character from Tokyo Drift to appear in the subsequent films, before Sean Boswell's appearance in Furious 7.
 Both Sung Kang and Justin Lin have stated the surname "Seoul-Oh" that Han uses in Fast & Furious 6 and Furious 7 is a fake ID, a play on the name "Han Solo".
 The revelation that Han Lue is alive in F9 encouraged the use of the #HanIsAlive hashtag that Star Wars fans thought was referring to Han Solo, who died in Star Wars: The Force Awakens.

 Relationships

-In the short film Los Bandoleros and the film Fast & Furious, he was in a relationship with Cara until they broke up by the time the events of Fast Five takes place.
-At the end of the film and all of Fast & Furious 6 he was in a relationship with Gisele Yashar until her death in the battle versus the henchmen of the Owen Shaw.
+In the short film Los Bandoleros and the film Fast & Furious, he was in a relationship with Cara Mirtha until they broke up by the time the events of Fast Five takes place.
+At the end of the film and all of Fast & Furious 6 he was in a relationship with Gisele Yashar until her apparent death in the battle versus the henchmen of Owen Shaw, the middle brother of Deckard Shaw.